Siluria, Alabama

-Siluria is a former town and now a neighborhood in Alabaster, Alabama, located in Shelby County, Alabama in the Birmingham, Alabama, metropolitan area.
+Siluria is a former town and now a neighborhood in Alabaster, Alabama, United States, located in Shelby County in the Birmingham, Alabama, metropolitan area.
 It was the home of a large cotton mill and company-built mill village which began operations in 1896 and finally closed in 1979.
-It was incorporated on 25 May 1954, but was later annexed by Alabaster in May 1971.
+It was incorporated on May 25, 1954, but was later annexed by Alabaster in May 1971.
 It is named for the Silurian geological period because of rocks found there.
 A post office was established in 1872, and remained in operation until it was discontinued in 1972.